 - Meifa Lee from Getter Love!!
 Works at a Chinese restaurant, into martial arts... yeah, pretty stereotypical.

 - Project X Zone hits a quadrafecta with Chun Li, Pai, Hsien-Ko and Xiaoyu all together.
 Namco × Capcom did it before it, however, with Chun Li, Ton Pooh, Hsien-ko and Fong-Ling in its roster, plus Original Character Xiaomu.

 - From Skullgirls we have Feng, Cerebella's roommate.
 She wears a shorter, slightly looser-than-normal Qipao and is from the Wutai-analogue.
 Her Color Motif is black and white, symbolizing a yin-yang.

-- Arc System Works make use of this trope in both Magnum Opus games
+- Arc System Works make use of this trope in both games:

 - First there's Jam Kuradoberi from Guilty Gear.
 She wears a tight red suit resembling a Qipao... except that the bottom part is just skirt to show off her legs (oh how they hurt so).
-Even in Japanese language, she has a very thick Chinese accent, and she fights with both Kung-Fu and chi-manipulation.
+Even in Japanese language, she has a very thick Chinese accent (which got localized into Asian Speekee Engrish combined with You No Take Candle later), and she fights with both Kung-Fu and chi-manipulation.
 Maybe you wouldn't notice this on sight due to how... outlandish her name is from a standpoint of Chinese names.